chrismwendt/posts/posts/2018-03-01-alternative-applicative-and-monad-formulations/POST.md

 published: true
 ---

-There's a little known alternative class definitions of Applicative and Monad that I haven't seen presented in an article before, so I thought I'd share:
+There are little known alternative class definitions of Applicative and Monad that I haven't seen presented in an article before, so I thought I'd share:

 ```haskell
 class Functor f => Applicative f where